cloudmesh-community/fa18-516-19/project-report/report.md

   collaborative model to create web applications and web services.
 * LAMP stands for Linux, Apache, MySQL, PHP.

+## Abstract

+The use of open API's to transfer data over the web is increasing as Web applications and the Internet of things (IOT) proliferate.
+Open APIs make it easier to share and pass data over the web.

+API's are built to expose resources for access to public data.
+APIs are used to fetch data from a database, fulfill a request and process data, using a web server to send information to a client or another service.

 ## Introduction

 LAMP is a set of open source software packages used in a collaborative